Need to talk? Call 1800 882 436.

 Will camping out work?

 Every baby is different.
 Some babies learn to settle themselves quickly with this technique, while others take longer.
-Don't rush things, just try to be consistent.
+Try not to rush the process.
+Be consistent whenever you can.

 Who can I speak to for more information and advice?

-Camping out works for most babies after 3 weeks of trying.
-If your baby isn't settling any better after this time, talk to your doctor or maternal child health nurse.
+If your baby isn't settling any better after this time, talk to your doctor or maternal and child health nurse.

 Speak to a maternal child health nurse